DevExpress/devextreme-react/README.md

 Note that one of the [predefined themes](https://js.devexpress.com/Documentation/Guide/Themes/Predefined_Themes/) is required

 ## <a name="controlled-mode"></a>Controlled Mode
-Controlled mode assumes you provide an option value and handle the event fired once it is changed:
+Controlled mode assumes you provide an option value and handle the event fired when it is changed:

 ```jsx
 import React from 'react';